rage/ethics-of-ai-copy/data/home-page.md

 </teaser-question>

 <placeholder title="AI is becoming ever more relevant">
 Artificial intelligence is already a part of our daily lives.
-When we post pictures to social media, search online or ask questions from chatbots we’re interacting with AI.
+When we post pictures to social media, search online or ask questions from chatbots, we’re interacting with AI.
 Authorities, such as cities, rely on AI for providing public services.
-And governments are seeking solutions to global problems – like climate change, poverty or pandemics –  by using algorithmically produced knowledge.
+And governments are seeking solutions to global problems by using algorithmically produced knowledge.
+The goal of this course is to help you to develop your own skills for ethical thinking, and you can complete it at your own pace.
 </placeholder>

 <homepage-grid></homepage-grid>